 - Some citation styles use journal title abbreviations.
 Find the full title by doing a journal abbreviation search, or by searching Google.

 Ask for help

-If you can’t find the right journal article, you can ask for help at the Research Help Desk.
+If you can’t find the right journal article, you can ask for help via text, chat or email.
 If you don’t think that Carleton has access to your journal article online or in print, you can request an interlibrary loan through Racer.